-You should know where the safer areas are located in any building you are in.
-Things to remember about finding a safer area:
+You should know where the "safer" areas are located in any building you are in.
+Things to remember about finding a "safer area":

-- Try and get to the lowest level of any structure in which you are located. - Stay away from areas where windows and glass are present. - Put as many walls as you can between yourself and the outside. - In public buildings, bathrooms often have an additional wall. - Get to lowest level of buildings possible. - Get away from windows and glass. - Put as many walls between you and the outside as possible (many times, this will be an internal bathroom).
+- Try to get to the lowest level of any structure in which you are located. - · Stay away from areas where windows and glass are present. - Put as many walls as you can between yourself and the outside. - · In public buildings, bathrooms often have an additional wall. - · Get to lowest level of a building as possible. - Get away from windows and glass. - Put as many walls between you and the outside as possible (many times, this will be an internal bathroom).